SebastienCoube/SebastienCoube.github.io/research_interests.md

 I am interested in geostatistics, in a Bayesian perspective.
 I like to tinker with MCMC, in particular with Interweaving and Hybrid Monte-Carlo.
-I am interested in environmental applications.
+I have mostly worked with environmental applications.